 One of the popular methods of practicing macro photography is to shoot images using the reverse lens technique.
 The reverse lens technique entails mounting a lens in reverse on to your camera.
 You need two things to make this work as expected.
 First, you need a lens that allows you to control the aperture using a physical aperture ring.
-And two you need a lens reversal adapter.
+And two, you need a lens reversal adapter.

 5. Use Lens Reversal Techniques

 Lens reversal adapters are extremely cheap.
 You can easily get a few of them for a few bucks.
-What they do is they allow you to mount the lens on to your camera but in reverse.
+What they do is they allow you to mount the lens on to your camera, but in reverse.
 It’s a small ring that screws on to your camera lens mount.
 You can then mount the lens in reverse.
 This is done using the filter screw threads at the front of the lens.

-6. Play With Artificial Lighting Arrangements
+6. Play with Artificial Lighting Arrangements

 Artificial lighting is key to indoor photography.
-If you have several flash units or even strobes lying around in your home, now’s the time to set up everything and experiment using these lights to produce better portraits, product shots, and whatever else you may be interested in.
+If you have several flash units or even strobes lying around in your house, now’s the time to set up everything and experiment using these lights to produce better portraits, product shots, and whatever else you may be interested in.
 Artificial lighting is something that we photographers sometimes find a little difficult to comprehend and understand correctly.

-7. Experiment With Window Light
+7. Experiment with Window Light

 One thing that a lot of us have in common is a window at home with some amount of light coming through it.
-Window light is a versatile tool, as you can convert it into soft light or harsh light with a little bit of ingenuity.
+Window light is a versatile tool, as you can convert it into soft light or harsh light with a bit of ingenuity.

 If your window faces north, then the light is naturally soft light.
 That light is perfect for portraits.
 But don’t fret if you have a window that faces south.
 All you need is a large white sheet.
-Just hang it on your window using some clips and voila you have just converted the harsh light coming through your window into soft light.
+Just hang it on your window using some clips and voilà, you have just converted the harsh light coming through your window into soft light.

 Now, the reason we want you to experiment with window lighting is that this is a natural light source and therefore it is abundant.
 And of course, it’s free.

-8. Experiment With Natural Light and Modifiers
+8. Experiment with Natural Light and Modifiers

 Another thing that you can do is experiment with mixing natural light with light modifiers.
-When I say light modifiers I specifically refer to reflectors.
+When I say light modifiers, I specifically refer to reflectors.
 This is because window light is very difficult to use with anything else other than a white sheet or reflectors.

 Reflectors are very cheap and if you have some kind of studio setup or you do portraits, you probably already have one.
-If you don’t have a reflector you can easily make one using cardboard and some silver paper or foil.
+If you don’t have a reflector, you can easily make one using cardboard and some silver paper or foil.
 Make sure that the surface of the silver paper is crumpled.
 That will ensure that the light gets spread across a large area.

-If you want to concentrate the light onto a small area use a smaller reflector and use a white sheet.
+If you want to concentrate the light onto a small area, use a smaller reflector and use a white sheet.
 Alternatively, a golden sheet will produce a warm tint and emulate the golden hour look.
 All of this is dependent on the final look of the image.